Air passenger rights

 Am I entitled to compensation?

-If you recently experienced a delayed, cancelled, or overbooked flight, you may be eligible for compensation.
+If you have experienced a delayed, canceled, or overbooked flight within the last 3 years you may be eligible for compensation.
 However, the laws differ quite a bit based on where you’re flying.
-Here’s a breakdown:
+AirHelp supports claims under various flight regulations worldwide, including EC 261 in Europe, ANAC 400 in Brazil, Saudi Arabia PRPR, and more.

 Your website says I’m not entitled to compensation.
 What can I do?